 Before any Client may act as the PIC for any Pilot Rise, LLC aircraft, the Client must receive a checkout.
 A checkout flight is required for each aircraft type.
 Checkouts must be conducted by a Pilot Rise, LLC instructor, and the checkout flight must be approved by Pilot Rise, LLC management.
 If a Pilot holds an instrument rating and wishes to have instrument privileges, an instrument checkout must be completed.
 A VFR checkout will be conducted with standards twice as strict as Private Pilot ACS Standards.
 An IFR checkout will be conducted with standards twice as strict as the Instrument ACS standards.

 Each Client acting as PIC must ensure their passengers have completed the Pilot Rise, LLC waiver: https://pilotrise.com/sign-waiver/ All Clients are responsible for their own passengers.
 If a passenger causes damage or steals items, the Client will be responsible to pay for damages.

-Pilots must follow the operating handbook for each aircraft.
+Each Client must follow the operating handbook for each aircraft.

-All pilots must follow FAA Regulations and all other relative regulations.
+The Client must follow FAA Regulations and all other relative regulations.

-Pilots must leave the hangar key in the lockbox, and must return the aircraft keys after each flight.
+Clients acting as PIC must never take the hangar key from the property, and the Client must also return the aircraft keys after each flight.
 Failing to do so may result in a fee.